tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     ![This image shows the result of performing the above step.](./images/start1.png " ")

 ***NOTE: Do not disconnect the swingbench application.
-The next steps shows the Auto scaling capability of Autonomous Database.***
+The next steps show the Autoscaling capability of the Autonomous Database.***

 ## Task 3: Enable Compute Auto Scaling in you Autonomous database